IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_volume.html.markdown

 - `primary_role` - (String) Indicates whether `master`/`auxiliary` volume is playing the primary role.
 - `replication_status` - (String) The replication status of the volume.
 - `replication_type` - (String) The replication type of the volume `metro` or `global`.
+- `status_description_errors` - (List of objects) - The status details of the volume group.

+  Nested scheme for `status_description_errors`:
+  - `key` - (String) The volume group error key.
+  - `message` - (String) The failure message providing more details about the error key.
+  - `vol_ids` - (List of strings) List of volume IDs, which failed to be added/removed to/from the volume-group, with the given error.
 - `volume_id` - (String) The unique identifier of the volume.
 - `volume_status` - (String) The status of the volume.
 - `wwn` - (String) The world wide name of the volume.